lightning/bolts/02-peer-protocol.md

   - if result would be offering more than the remote's `max_accepted_htlcs` HTLCs, in the remote commitment transaction:
     - MUST NOT add an HTLC.
-  - if the sum of total offered HTLCs would exceed the remote's `max_htlc_value_in_flight_msat`:
+  - if the total value of offered HTLCs would exceed the remote's `max_htlc_value_in_flight_msat`:
     - MUST NOT add an HTLC.
   - for the first HTLC it offers: